Bull Moose rehires laid-off workers and issues apology

 — Bull Moose (the store) (@BullMoose) June 11, 2021

-Some employees also said there were other employee issues at the store, with some workers saying they were subject to harassment by customers and that managers failed to provide help.
+Some employees also said there were other employee issues at the store, with some workers saying they were subjected to harassment – sexual and otherwise – by customers, and that managers failed to provide help.

-Company officials denied that the mask issue was the catalyst for the closing, and the specifics of that decision were not explained in a statement it posted Friday on Twitter and attributed to company founder Brett Wickard.
+In an interview, Bull Moose founder Brett Wickard said communication between upper management and workers in Salem broke down this spring over a number of issues.

 “Falling flat on our faces was humbling, but we’re determined to have our mistakes become a transformative event for Bull Moose,” the statement said.